tobytwigger/laravel-job-status/docs/docs/js/js.md

 ### Listening for updates

-Calling `.get()` gets the result in a promise as usual.
+Calling `.send()` gets the result in a promise as usual.
 To keep the result up to date, and therefore let your users see the job progress updating, we can listen to the result.
 Usually this just instructs the client to poll the API every few seconds, but it can make use of webhooks in some situations.

 Provide callbacks to `listen()` to keep information up to date